Science for Schools

 Schools are invited to bring an entire class of up to 32 children at a time, plus their usual teacher and teaching assistants, for three consecutive Wednesday afternoon sessions each lasting about an hour and a half.

-Science for Schools activities have included:
+Science for Schools activities include:

 - An introduction to chemical reactions: Making copper sulphate crystals using copper carbonate and sulphuric acid;

-- Designing, building and testing parachutes;
+- Designing, building and testing parachutes and car crumple zones;

 - Investigating the crawling speed of maggots under conditions of light and dark.

-Bill Burnett, the school’s Head of Science, said:
+Phil Deakin, the school’s Head of Science, said: